Ohio GED and HiSET Requirements

-- You must be a resident of Ohio.
+- Resident: You must be a resident of Ohio.

-- Passing score: GED: 145 (minimum) in each subject.
+- Score: GED: 145 (minimum) in each subject.
 HiSET: 8 in each subtest, combined score of 45; minimum of 2 on the Language Arts, Writing essay.

 - Accommodations: GED: You must apply for disability accommodations through the GED Testing Service page.
 HiSET: Find out about disability accommodations and fill out your HiSET Accommodations Request Form.

 - Diploma: After you pass the test, the State of Ohio will award you a high school equivalency certificate that will show you have achieved the same level of knowledge as a high school graduate.

 Online GED or HiSET Classes

 Online programs like GED Academy are available to help you get your GED fast and easy.